jara001/f1tenth-rules/rules_v3.md

 Practice session where the track is reserved for one team only.

+#### Mapping Practice

+Practice session used for mapping the track.

+- Teams are not allowed to test their racing algorithms during this practice.
+- A speed limit may be employed for this practice, especially when it is Shared.

 ### Violations

 - Teams are not allowed to obstructing other teams by any means (e.g., leaving a stationary car on the track outside of the designated area).